Trade-off Between Optimal Efficiency and Envelope Correlation Coefficient for Antenna Clusters: Matrix Operators and Port Quantities

 As an example, relation~\eqref{eq:OperatorTransform} can be used to transform radiation operator~$\RmatFS$ from~\eqref{eq:AppAPrad} to port radiation matrix

 with the help of which the radiated power can be evaluated as

 Another essential quantity is the power delivered into the radiating system which is used to constrain the optimization problem.
-Available power~\cite{art:Desoer1973MaxPowerTransfer} can be determined based on the knowledge of the admittance matrix~\cite{art:Broyde2022RadTransEfficiencies} of the feeding system.
-If the signal generators are uncoupled and connected to the antennas with transmission lines of real-valued impedance, available power is equal to incident power~\cite{book:PozarMicroEng}, which can be determined as
+If the signal generators are uncoupled and connected to the antennas with transmission lines of real-valued impedance, incident power can be determined as

-To make it suitable for the optimization considered in this paper, incoming power waves~$\pAvec$ are related to port voltages~$\pVvec$ as~\cite{misc:Capek2020FindOptTotalRefCoef}
+To make it suitable for the optimization considered in this paper, incoming power waves~$\pAvec$ are related to port voltages~$\pVvec$ as~\cite{art:Capek2020FindOptTotalRefCoef}

-Finally, a combination of~\eqref{eq:AppAPradPort} and~\eqref{eq:Pin} leads to total efficiency~\cite{misc:Capek2020FindOptTotalRefCoef}
+Finally, a combination of~\eqref{eq:AppAPradPort} and~\eqref{eq:Pin} leads to total efficiency~\cite{art:Capek2020FindOptTotalRefCoef}

 which is the metric to be maximized in this text.